 Collection agencies need a $10,000 license bond to keep active status with the Department of Financial Institutions.

 Arizona securities dealers not registered under the Securities Exchange Act of 1934 must hold a surety bond per the Arizona Corporate Commission.

-The AZDFI mandates all debt management companies in Arizona hold a valid license and surety bond to conduct business in the state.
+The DFIF mandates all debt management companies in Arizona hold a valid license and surety bond to conduct business in the state.